 Steven Tanger Center for the Performing Arts

-The DEJOY\WOS Family Foundation is a proud donor of the new Steven Tanger Center for the Performing Arts in downtown Greensboro.
+The DEJOY\WOS Family Foundation is a proud donor to the new Steven Tanger Center for the Performing Arts in downtown Greensboro.
 The Tanger Center is a state-of-the-art performance venue with a seating capacity of approximately 3,000.
-Scheduled to open in the spring of 2020, the performing arts center is projected to host nearly 150 diverse events annually including concerts, Guilford College’s Bryan Series, Greensboro Symphony Orchestra performances, and Broadway productions.
+The venue opened in Fall, 2021 and is projected to host nearly 150 diverse events annually including concerts, Guilford College’s Bryan Series, Greensboro Symphony Orchestra performances, and Broadway productions.